History of Bridgeport, Connecticut: Late 20th century and deindustrialization

-In 1987, the L'Ambiance Plaza residential project, which was under construction at the time, collapsed, killing 28 construction workers.
+In 1987, the L'Ambiance Plaza, a residential project which was under construction at the time, collapsed, killing 28 construction workers.
 It was the worst disaster the city had faced at that point and one of the worst in Connecticut.
 Emergency crews from around New England responded to assist Bridgeport's Fire and Police Departments in the rescue and recovery effort.

 In 1991, the city filed for bankruptcy protection but was declared solvent by a federal court.

-Twenty-first century
+21st century

-Through the early 21st century, Bridgeport, a city that despite the longtime burdens of crime, poverty and corruption has taken steps toward redevelopment of its Downtown, as well as other neighborhoods.
-Although a plan for a large resort, casino, and high-rises fell through for the Steel Point area, the city still seeks redevelopment plans and projects.
-In 2004, artists' lofts in the former Read's Department Store on Broad Street first became available.
-Several other rental conversions have been completed, including the 117 unit Citytrust bank building on Main Street.
-The economic recession of 2008 has halted, at least temporarily, two major mixed-use projects including the proposed $1 billion waterfront development at Steel Point.
-However, other redevelopment projects have proceeded, albeit slowly, such as the condominium conversion project in Bijou Square.
+While Bridgeport has seen population growth in the 21st century, problems of violent crime, poverty, and corruption have persisted.

+A number large-scale projects have been proposed, and completed in Bridgeport's downtown.
+In July 2021, the city opened the Hartford HealthCare Amphitheater, a large outdoor amphitheater that hosts concerts.
+Numerous large projects have been proposed for the city's Steel Point section, including two separate proposals to build a casino, although plans have been hampered by industrial contamination in the area's soil.

+During the 21st century, many of Bridgeport's historic buildings have been converted to residential uses.
+In 2004, the former flagship store of Read's Department Stores on Broad Street was converted into a place for artists to live and work.
+In 2007, the former headquarters of regional bank Citytrust Bancorp was converted to a 117-unit apartment building.
+The Great Recession hurt Bridgeport's economy, including real estate development, which saw numerous projects halted and slowed down.
 In 2009, the City Council approved a new master plan for development designed both to promote redevelopment in selected areas and to protect existing residential neighborhoods.
 In 2010, the Bridgeport Housing Authority and a local health center announced plans to build a $20 million medical and housing complex at Albion Street, making use of federal stimulus funds and designed to replace some of the housing lost with the demolition of Father Panik Village.

+Then-President George W. Bush spoke before a small, selected group of Connecticut business people and officials about health care reform at the Playhouse on the Green, just across the street from McLevy Hall, in 2006.